Dark Economies

 Overview

-The research group aims to address and question our dark times by exploring how creativity, practice, scholarship, and technology can impact in a positive way on individuals and into national and global realms.
+DESA is designed to have a wide cross-disciplinary and transdisciplinary remit: from a study of death cultures; mental health problems; economic and environmental studies; dark tourism; art-based, and narrative articulations of the dark, the Association will address and question dark times (present, past, future), by exploring how creativity, practice, scholarship, and technology can impact in a positive way on individuals and into national and global realms.

 In particular we ask: